gemfire/gemfire-developer-website/content/blog/gemfire-apache-kafka/index.md

 curl localhost:8080/ingest/github/test
 ```

-## Query the JSON data in Apache Geode!
+## Query the JSON data in GemFire!
 Revisit gfsh and set a gfsh environment variable so we can see values with large fields.

 ```